 MD Anderson Cancer Center was the best 3 years of my professional life.
 The institution, faculty and Oncology fellows were just incredible to work with.
 I really hit my stride both as a person and student when I was a fellow there.
 I also met and married my wife Meetu during this time.
 It was a special time in my life.

 I would like to thank the Johns Hopkins Medical Oncology fellowship leadership, especially Dr. Ross Donehower, who have been very supportive of me with my educational efforts.
 The Johns Hopkins fellows and faculty are truly outstanding/brilliant and a pleasure to work with.
 One of my professional highlights is staffing the Oncology fellows clinic at Johns Hopkins on Thursday.
 I could spend the entire day discussing medical cases with superlative faculty like Dr. Rick Jones.

 I would like to thank Anne Arundel Hospital and also my practice in beautiful Annapolis, Maryland.
 I work with a outstanding cadre of people and physicians.
 I don’t think I could have found a better, more fun, or academic-oriented group to have joined.
 My partners are brilliant and fun to work with.
 In addition to conducting clinical trials, we discuss cases weekly with each other, have dynamic tumor board discussions, and conduct journal clubs.
-I would like to give a special shout out to my amazing partner, Dr. Jeanine Werner, who edited many of the questions in the Question bank.
+I would like to give a special shout out to my amazing partner, Dr. Jeanine Werner, who proofread many of the questions in the Question bank.
 Dr. Barry Meisenberg has been an outstanding leader of the Oncology department.
 Check our group out at http://annapolisoncology.org/